ebwb/record-parsing/assignment.md

-* Why the homework?
-Welcome!
-For engineering candidates, we want to see a sample of their code.
-It also helps to have a more productive conversation during the interview.
-Thank you for putting your time and energy into this!

-* The homework
-This assignment is designed to be completed on your own time.
-If you have any clarification questions, please ask.
-Submit the project once fully completed.

-The work will determine whether we bring you in for an interview.
-Treat this assignment as you would any work assignment that would result in code being put into production.
-We encourage you to put your best foot forward!

-* Rules and Guidelines
-- We will be looking at the readability and cleanliness of your code.
-- Provide unit tests.
-The cleanliness and readability of tests is just as important as your production code.
-- Make a github repository making commits how you would normally.

 * Step 1 - Build a system to parse and sort a set of records Create a command line app that takes a single input, the name of a file containing a set of records in one of the three formats: comma